greathod/ChangeMaker.cpp/readme.txt

 -Limitations: A limitation to this project submission is that it will make the table for
 				each subproblem everytime a new amount is given.
 Meaning that the firstTable is not saved for the next instance of the problem for the same denominations.

--Help: N/A

--Honor Code:
-	I have acted with honesty and integrity in producing this work and am unaware of anyone who has not.
-		X  David Guy Greathouse III